wevm/viem/.changeset/young-actors-fix.md

 ---
-"viem": patch
+"viem": minor
 ---

-Refactored RLP coding to be (a lot) more performant.
+Refactored RLP coding to be up to ~300x more performant.